KuoLiu5951/no_bug/Project2/README.md

      automatically.
 When finding a set in the limited time, the player will get one point.

      -- There are two buttons which the player could choose a difficulty.
-Easy mode (time limit to find a set is 1 minutes), and Hard mode(time limit to find a set is 30 seconds) player will choose.
+Easy mode (time limit to find a set is 2 minutes), and Hard mode(time limit to find a set is 1 minutes) player will choose.
 If the timer run out, the game will be stopped.

      -- There is a "Restart" button, which can restart a new game.